impresso/impresso.github.io/pages/app/usage.md

 </a> -->

-### PARTHENOS MODULE - Collections of digitised newspapers as historical sources
+### PARTHENOS MODULE - Collections of Digitised Newspapers as Historical Sources

 A training module for scholars which provides background knowledge on newspaper digitisation technologies, with a special focus on their impact on both digital sources and the practice of historical research.